TurboVNC/buildscripts/README.txt

 Build Environment: OS X
 -----------------------

-OS X 10.6 (Snow Leopard) or later required
+OS X 10.7 (Lion) or later required

+Xcode 4.3.x (available at https://developer.apple.com/downloads --
+Apple ID required.)
+The build scripts need this in order to produce TurboVNC binaries that are backward compatible with OS X 10.7.
+Xcode should be installed under /Applications/Xcode43.app.

 CMake should be installed somewhere in the PATH.
 The version in MacPorts (http://www.MacPorts.org) works, or just install the CMake application from